dotnet/docs-maui/docs/user-interface/keyboard-accelerators.md

 :::image type="content" source="media/keyboard-accelerators/menubar.png" alt-text="Screenshot of menu bar items that include keyboard accelerators.":::
 :::image type="content" source="media/keyboard-accelerators/context-menu.png" alt-text="Screenshot of context menu items that include keyboard accelerators.":::

-A keyboard accelerator is represented by the `KeyboardAccelerator` class, which represents a shortcut key for a <xref:Microsoft.Maui.Controls.MenuFlyoutItem>.
-The `KeyboardAccelerator` class defines the following properties:
+A keyboard accelerator is represented by the <xref:Microsoft.Maui.Controls.KeyboardAccelerator> class, which represents a shortcut key for a <xref:Microsoft.Maui.Controls.MenuFlyoutItem>.
+The <xref:Microsoft.Maui.Controls.KeyboardAccelerator> class defines the following properties:

-- `Modifiers`, of type `KeyboardAcceleratorModifiers`, which represents the modifier value, such as Ctrl or Shift, for the keyboard shortcut.
+- <xref:Microsoft.Maui.Controls.KeyboardAccelerator.Modifiers>, of type <xref:Microsoft.Maui.Controls.KeyboardAcceleratorModifiers>, which represents the modifier value, such as Ctrl or Shift, for the keyboard shortcut.
-- `Key`, of type `string?`, which represents the key value for the keyboard shortcut.
+- <xref:Microsoft.Maui.Controls.KeyboardAccelerator.Key>, of type `string?`, which represents the key value for the keyboard shortcut.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings.

-The `KeyboardAcceleratorModifiers` enumeration defines the following members that be used as values for the `Modifiers` property:
+The <xref:Microsoft.Maui.Controls.KeyboardAcceleratorModifiers> enumeration defines the following members that be used as values for the <xref:Microsoft.Maui.Controls.KeyboardAccelerator.Modifiers> property:

 - `None`, which indicates no modifier.
 - `Shift`, which indicates the Shift modifier on Mac Catalyst and Windows.